Dealing with all aspects of applying biocatalysis - from gene to product - asks for people with strong interdisciplinary and communicative skills

 Biocatalysis is an active field of research.
 Recent developments in bioinformatics, molecular biology, biotechnology and engineering had a huge impact on the field.
 Efficient cloning strategies, new expression systems for heterologous genes as well as improved purification strategies decreased costs for production of biocatalysts.
 Immobilization techniques increases stability under process conditions, facilitate purification of products and allow reuse of the biocatalyst.
 New cofactor recycling strategies and biocascades improve efficiency of processes and reduce process costs.
 Advances in DNA mining, protein modeling as well as efficient mutagenesis (directed evolution) and state-of-the-art screening strategies allow to design and produce enzymes for a specific application within a reasonable time span.

-Biocatalysis is an interdisciplinary field of research needing people with competences in a variety of disciplines and good communication skills.
+Biocatalysis is an interdisciplinary field of research needing people with competencies in a variety of disciplines and good communication skills.
 Replacing a critical step in chemical synthesis needs interaction with several parties: chemists to specify the problem, molecular biologists to identify and/ or engineer a suitable enzyme, engineers to produce the enzyme and to set up the new chemical process.
 Besides this lawyers need to check restrictions and last but not least economists need to find out whether the new process is economical.

 Further education at tertiary level offers three degrees: